What Messy Church Is and Isn’t

 - It’s fun.

-- It’s a church for people at all stages of their faith journey and of any age – a congregation that is as valuable and worthy of investment as any of your other congregations.
+- It’s a church for people at all stages of faith journey and of any age.

 - It models and promotes good ways of growing as a family: a nuclear family, an extended family, and a global and local church family.

-- Its aim is to introduce Jesus, to give an opportunity to encounter Him and to grow closer to Him.
+- Its aim is to introduce Jesus, to give an opportunity to encounter Christ and to grow in faith.